 Application for a permit

-Are you obliged to have a permit?
-The permit application and the issue of a permit will be handled by Havenbedrijf Amsterdam NV.
-When the public participation process has been completed and the definitive regulation has been adopted by the Mayor and Aldermen, more information will become available with regard to the exact procedure to apply for a harbour waters operating permit.
+Are you required to have a permit?
+The application for and issue of a permit will be handled by Havenbedrijf Amsterdam NV.
+Once the final regulation has been adopted by the Municipal Executive, more will be known about the exact procedure for applying for a Port Water operating permit.

 To obtain an operating permit for harbour waters, the 12-persons requirement is abandoned.
 Ships that are designed for passenger transport on the River IJ must have an operating permit, irrespective of the number of persons on board.

 A number of exempted categories have been defined.

 As long as you do not use your ship for the commercial transport of passengers, you do not need to have an operating permit for harbour waters.

 No, if you have an operating permit for Binnenwater from the municipality of Amsterdam, you can also use it to sail on the Port Water.

 When your permit for inland waterways expires, you will have to apply for a new permit to continue sailing on the Port Water.

 An operating permit for harbour waters is issued for each individual ship.
 In this case you will have to apply for three operating permits.
 The application is made on behalf of the shipping company and the ship concerned.